 Artwork is a key part of comics.
 Without it, they would be strangely organized books.
 Yet the longevity of a comic depends on the writing.
 A good story draws readers into the universe you are creating.
-It will also draw your visitors into your website.
+It will also draw your visitors to your website.
 Create a story of your church.
 Tell it by sharing the actions of your ministries.
 Showcase how God answered prayers.
-Bring readers' emotions into the mix as we share our hardships.
+Bring readers’ emotions into the mix as we share our hardships.
 Spend time writing your website copy and social media posts.
 They still matter.

 Capturing The Right Moments

 It is possible to create a comic showing someone eating soup.
 Each frame could be a second in time as the spoon gets closer to their mouth.
 This would also be a very boring comic.
 A factor in the quality of a comic is what moments the creator chooses to show us.
 These moments in time should be the most important points in the story.
 When you create content, do so with those moments in mind.
 Find the climaxes to celebrate.
 Seek the lows to help us through.
 Show the occasional mid-point to remind us how beautiful everyday life can be.